-Appendix III is the reference section: all the commands are listed here.
-Finally, Appendix IV describes the files used by the system, and Appendix V contains a few words about the responsibilities of participants in the Boston ComminS experiment.
+Appendix V is the reference section: all the commands are listed here.
+Appendix VI describes the files used by the system, and finally, Appendix VII contains a few words about the responsibilities of participants in the Boston CommInS experiment.

 How to Use this Manual